ewrogers/Spark/README.md

 #### Developers

-Spark is designed to both a useful application as well as an example codebase for numerous .NET topics:
+Spark is designed to be both a useful application as well as an example codebase for numerous .NET topics:

 <ul>
 <li>Writing a WPF application.</li>